Yarden-zamir/me/readme.md

 # Ok, but How?
 ~~[MindStone](https://mindstone.tuancao.me/)~~

-Using [obsidian-zola-plus](https://github.com/Yarden-zmr/obsidian-zola-plus) which is a fork of rockmanvnx6's fork of [obsidian-zola](https://github.com/ppeetteerrs/obsidian-zola)
+Using [obsidian-zola-plus](https://github.com/Yarden-zmr/obsidian-zola-plus) which my fork of rockmanvnx6's fork of [obsidian-zola](https://github.com/ppeetteerrs/obsidian-zola)

 # What is in Here?
 Ideas, thoughts, write-ups, brainstorming